unlock-protocol/unlock/unlock-protocol-com/blog/what-is-sign-in-with-ethereum.md

 Enter "Sign-In with Ethereum."

-The new Sign-In With Ethereum standard eliminates uncertainties about who has access to your private information, your digital footprint, and so on.
-Since the blockchain powers it, the Sign-In With Ethereum standard by default was designed with decentralization in mind.
+The new Sign-In with Ethereum standard eliminates uncertainties about who has access to your private information, your digital footprint, and so on.
+Since the blockchain powers it, the Sign-In with Ethereum standard by default was designed with decentralization in mind.

 ## How is Sign-In With Ethereum different from current approaches?